 For free initial advice call our Probate Advisors on 03306069584 or contact us online and we will call you.

-Ciara Phillips, TEP is a Probate Solicitor at Co-op Legal Services based in Manchester.
+Ciara Phillips, TEP is a senior Probate Solicitor at Co-op Legal Services based in Manchester.

 Ciara writes of herself, “Since the year before qualification, I’ve known that I want to work in this area of the law.
 I have spent the majority of my career either assisting people who have lost capacity to manage their own affairs through injury or illness or administering deceased estates.
 I find that dealing with people as they prepare for the end of life and then assisting their families after death to be very rewarding.
 It is inevitably a difficult time and having professional help can often relieve the burden of administrative matters."